Construction of lattice M\"obius domain wall fermions in the Schr\"odinger functional scheme: Conclusion

 \section{Conclusion}

-We have constructed the appropriate boundary operator for the M\"{o}bius domain wall fermions (MDWF) to define the Schr\"{o}dinger functional (SF) scheme by extending the Takeda's formulation which is done for the standard domain wall fermion.
+We constructed the appropriate boundary operator for the MDWFs needed to define the SF scheme by extending Takeda's standard domain wall fermion formulation.

-We investigated the effective four-dimensional operator derived from the MDWF at the tree-level and confirmed that the spectrum and the propagator reproduce the continuum behavior in the continuum limit.
-We observed the propagator touching the boundary surfaces needs a renormalization at the tree-level.
-This requires counter terms to the surface fermion fields.
-However we did not find appropriate counter term analytically.
-The surface field renormalization seems to be irrelevant in the continuum limit.
-The surface field renormalization could be absorbed in to the renormalization of the boundary operator.
+We investigated the effective four-dimensional operator derived from the MDWF at the tree-level and confirmed that its spectrum and propagator reproduce the continuum behavior in the continuum limit, except for the boundary surfaces, where the normalization of the propagator differs by a constant from that of the continuum theory.

+We proposed two solutions to cure the deficit in the propagator.
+One solution is to absorb the discrepancy into the renormalization of the boundary fields defined in a form usually seen the literature.
+We found that the discrepancy is independent from the presence of the background field, which satisfies a required condition of the renormalization via the renormalization of the boundary fields at the tree-level.
+Another solution is to define the boundary fields that are extended to two time slices in the bulk time region to avoid the surface time slices of the propagator.
+This works for $f_A$ and $f_P$, and this is the solution to avoid the renormalization.

-We investigated the fermionic contribution to the one-loop beta function, $p_{1,1}$, with the MDWF using the several parameter sets.
-We could extract the one-loop beta function consistent with the universal value within a 10\% difference for the most of the parameter sets.
-The one exception was the case with the optimal Chiu domain wall fermion with $N_5=8$, which has a 20\% deviation from the universal one-loop beta function.
-The universal relation of the couplings between the SF scheme and $\MSbar$ scheme was examined and we found that the cases with sufficiently larger $N_5$ were consistent with the known values from the standard domain wall fermion and the overlap fermion.
-To validate the universality of the coupling relation between the SF and $\MSbar$ schemes with the MDWF at smaller $N_5$, another validation using the relation between the $\MSbar$ coupling and the bare lattice coupling with the MDWF is required.
+Using several parameter sets, we investigated the fermionic contribution of the MDWF to the one-loop beta function, $p_{1,1}$, and were able to extract the one-loop beta function consistent with the universal value within a 10\% difference for most of the sets.
+The one exception was the case with the optimal Chiu domain wall fermion with $N_5=8$, which produced a 20\% deviation from the universal one-loop beta function.
+We also examined the universal relation of the couplings between the SF and $\MSbar$ and found that the cases with sufficiently larger $N_5$ were consistent with the known values from the standard domain wall and overlap fermions.
+To validate the universality of the coupling relation between the SF and $\MSbar$ schemes with the MDWF at smaller $N_5$, another validation using the relation between the $\MSbar$ and bare lattice couplings with the MDWF will be required.
+We also investigated the lattice artifact of the lattice step-scaling function at the one-loop level, and found that the size of the lattice artifact is comparable to that of the standard domain wall fermion.

-We conclude that the boundary operator we introduced is one of the realization of the SF scheme for the M\"{o}bius domain wall fermions, at least at a larger $N_5$ or $N_5=\infty$.
+Based on these results, we can conclude that the boundary operator we introduced is one of the realizations of the SF scheme for the M\"{o}bius domain wall fermions, at least at larger $N_5$ or $N_5=\infty$.